redhat-et/ai-observability/k8s-minikube/README.md

 OpenTelemetry Collector is required with the [Llamastack deployment demo](./llama-stack-deploy/README.md) or any other application configured to generate OTLP telemetry.

+> **📝 NOTE:** If running with llm-d quickstart, the MONITORING_NS should be set to `llm-d-monitoring` to add to the already-existing observability stack.

 ```bash
 minikube addons enable ingress
 helm repo add jetstack https://charts.jetstack.io